moxious/neo4j-serverless-functions/README.md

 Useful google cloud functions for working with neo4j.
 Turn any neo4j database into a data sink that can be useful for callback hooks!

+Any online service that permits a callback webhook can use this code.
+Right now I'm using it with Trello and Slack, but others are possible too.

 ## Pre-Requisites

 - Have a Google Cloud project